fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     Holy Quran - Al-Furqaan 25:21

 The verse above is a confirmation that on the moment of death, the human being will see the angels, before the soul will be taken out of the body.

+    No!
+When the soul has reached the collar bones
+    And it is said, "Who will cure [him]?"
+    And the dying one is certain that it is the [time of] separation

+    And the leg is wound about the leg,
+    To your Lord, that Day, will be the procession.
+    Quran, 75-Surah Al-Qiyamah (The Resurrection) 26-30

 #### Taking the soul of a believer